mikemerin/bam2bigwigAPI/README.md

 3. rake db:migrate
 4. rake db:migrate RAILS_ENV=development

+---

 When you scrape the file you'll first be asked to first be asked to update the path, sample, and ext to match your files (in this example there are four given).
 To scrape type in `rake scrape`.
 You can manually go into the rakefile to edit files to scrape in.

-The `rake scrape` command works by:
+The `rake scrape_SAM` command works by:

-1. Generates relevant FASTA files
-2. Creates base SAM enums
-3. Index those enums to generate .bai files
-4. Generates SAM files
-5. Iterates through each SAM file to populate a database
+1. Iterates through each BAM file to populate a database

 ---